-The orthopedic specialists at the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana treat and manage all forms of bone problems including fracture care.
+The orthopedic specialists at The Methodist Physician Group Specialists in Merrillville, Indiana treat and manage all forms of bone problems including fracture care.
 Bone fractures are especially diverse and complex traumatic injuries.
 The effective medical treatment goes beyond just putting on a cast.
 The orthopedic specialists at Methodist Physician Group Orthopedic and Spine Center evaluate the injury and create a focused care plan to ensure the best patient outcome.
 Treatment options may include realignment of the bones or even surgical reconstruction, depending on the extent of the fracture.

 Put simply, a fracture is a break in the continuity of the bone.
 The human body is made up of 206 bones by adulthood.
 Children have even more because they fuse together as a person grows.
 Any one of those bones can fracture upon impact.